 Line 101 - Employment income

-Employment income can consist of amounts you receive as salary, wages, commissions, bonuses, tips, gratuities, and honoraria.
+Employment income can consist of amounts you receive as salary, wages, commissions (see line 102), bonuses, tips, gratuities, and honoraria.
 Employment income is usually shown in box 14 of your T4 slips.

-If you have employment expenses, see line 229 for more information.
+If you have employment expenses, see line 229.

 If you have employment income from another country, report it on line 104.

-If you are a resident of Quebec, you have to report all amounts from your federal slips (T4) on your federal return.
+If you are a resident of Quebec, report all amounts from your federal slips (T4) on your federal return.
 Do not report the income from your Relevé slips.

 Completing your tax return

-Enter on line 101 the amounts shown in box 14 of all your T4 slips.
+Report on line 101 the total of amounts shown in box 14 of all your T4 slips.